 As a photographer and marketeer, he now combines his passion for teaching, photography, and social media.
 Ilse & Ben made their home multi-functional and the living room doubles now a photography studio.

 BEHIND THE SCENES - You can find his photography and video work on Ilse's social media and video platform.

-On his Instagram account, he gives a behind-the-scenes view of the ikebana life he has together with Ilse.
+On his Instagram account, he posts some of his other work and a behind-the-scenes view of the ikebana life he has together with Ilse.